Stuycs-K/project03-final-09-avrahamig/DEVLOG.md

 ### 2025-1-16 - Can't play on temp?
 In class I worked on numRounds again.
 The first of the two broken parts is fixed, but it still ends one round early weirdly.
 But in class and in the dojo I ran into an annoying problem.
 Due to either premission issues or pipe limitations, I couldn't play with somebody else who ssh'ed into temp.

+### 2025-1-17,18,19 - Permission, numRounds fixed
+It now works by sshing and using /tmp.
+Additionally, you can play any number of rounds.
+I could switch that into 2 different modes.
+I also got work done on difficulties.